All Haystacks Solar Garden plots have sold.

 - Pioneering a new way of doing solar

-An Australian first, this project will kickstart more community energy projects like this and build more resilience into our grid and communities through decentralising our energy system.
+An Australian first, this project will kickstart more similar community energy projects, and build resilience into our grid and communities through decentralising our energy system.

 - Hassle free solar